Improved Operator Learning by Orthogonal Attention: Methodology

-where $\vg^{(l)}_i \in \R^{M \times d'}$ denotes the output of $l$-th NN block for the data $\vf_i$. $\mathrm{Attn}(\cdot)$ represents a self-attention module applied over the $M$ positions. $\mathrm{LN}(\cdot)$ indicates layer normalization~\citep{ba2016layer}. $\mathrm{FFN}(\cdot)$ refers to a two-layer feed forward network.
-Here, we can freely choose well-studied self-attention mechanisms, e.g., standard attention~\citep{vaswani2017attention} and others that enjoy higher efficiency to suit specific requirements~\citep{katharopoulos2020transformers,xiong2021nystromformer,cao2021choose}.
+where $\bm{g}^{(l)}_i \in \mathbb{R}^{M \times d'}$ denotes the output of $l$-th NN block for the data $\bm{f}_i$. $\mathrm{Attn}(\cdot)$ represents a self-attention module applied over the $M$ positions. $\mathrm{LN}(\cdot)$ indicates layer normalization~\cite{ba2016layer}. $\mathrm{FFN}(\cdot)$ refers to a two-layer feed forward network.
+Here, we can freely choose well-studied self-attention mechanisms, e.g., standard attention~\cite{vaswani2017attention} and other variants that enjoy higher efficiency to suit specific requirements.

-\textbf{Orthogonal Attention.} To prevent overfitting the limited training data, we introduce the orthogonal attention module with orthogonal regularization.
-As the core of ONO, this module characterizes the evolution of PDE solutions and enhances generalization performance.
+\textbf{Orthogonal Attention.} We introduce the orthogonal attention module with orthogonal regularization to remediate the potential overfitting in the context of operator learning.
+This module characterizes the evolution of PDE solutions.
 It transforms the deep features from the NN blocks to orthogonal eigenmaps, based on which the kernel integral operators are constructed and the hidden states of PDE solutions are updated.
-Concretely, we first project the NN features $\vg^{(l)}_i \in \R^{M \times d'}$ to:
+Concretely, we first project the NN features $\bm{g}^{(l)}_i \in \mathbb{R}^{M \times d'}$ to:

-where $\vw^{(l)}_Q \in \R^{d' \times k}$ is a trainable weight. $\mathrm{ort}(\cdot)$ is the orthonormalization operation which renders each column of $\hat{\vpsi}^{(l)}_i$ correspond to the evaluation of a specific neural eigenfunction on $\vf_i$.
+where $\bm{w}^{(l)}_Q \in \mathbb{R}^{d' \times k}$ is a trainable weight. $\mathrm{ort}(\cdot)$ is the orthonormalization operation which renders each column of $\hat{\bm{\psi}}^{(l)}_i$ correspond to the evaluation of a specific neural eigenfunction on $\bm{f}_i$.

-Given these, the orthogonal attention update the hidden states $\vh^{(l)}_i$ of PDE solutions via:
+Given these, the orthogonal attention update the hidden states $\bm{h}^{(l)}_i$ of PDE solutions via:

-where $\vw^{(l)}_V \in \R^{d\times d}$ is a trainable linear weight to refine the hidden states, and $\hat{\boldsymbol{\mu}}^{(l)} \in \mathbb{R}_+^{k}$ denote positive eigenvalues associated with the induced kernel and are trainable in practice.
+where $\bm{w}^{(l)}_V \in \mathbb{R}^{d\times d}$ is a trainable linear weight to refine the hidden states, and $\hat{\boldsymbol{\bm{\mu}}}^{(l)} \in \mathbb{R}_+^{k}$ denote positive eigenvalues associated with the induced kernel and are trainable in practice.
 This update rule is closely related to Mercer's theorem, as will be detailed in Section~\ref{sec:theo}.

-The non-linear transformation $\sigma$ is implemented following the structure of the tranditional attention mechanism, which involves residual connections~\citep{he2016deep} and FFN transformation:
+The non-linear transformation $\sigma$ is implemented following the structure of the traditional attention mechanism, which involves residual connections~\cite{he2016deep} and FFN:

 The FFN in the final orthogonal attention serves as $\mathcal{P}$ to map hidden states to PDE solutions.